hh-programming-2/programming-2/README.md

 ## ⏱️ Workload

 The course lasts 8 weeks and is worth 5 credits.
 This means that the official workload in hours is around 135 hours, which responds to around 17 hours a week.
-That being said, reserve enough time for course each week.
+That being said, reserve enough time for the course each week.

 ```java
 int durationInWeeks = 8;